enzoferey/enzoferey/README.md

 ### Hi ! ⚡️

-My name is Enzo and I'm learning to be the developer you want to work with.
+My name is Enzo and I'm providing technical leadership to young teams.

 I'm a super energetic person who: